corda/corda/docs/source/hello-world-state.rst

 entities for which this state is relevant.

-Beyond this, our state is free to define any fields, methods, helpers or inner classes it requires to accurately represent a given class of shared facts on the ledger.
+Beyond this, our state is free to define any fields, methods, helpers or inner classes it requires to accurately represent a given type of shared fact on the ledger.

-``ContractState`` also has several child interfaces that you may wish to implement depending on your state, such as ``LinearState`` and ``OwnableState``.
-See :doc:`api-states` for more information.

 Modelling IOUs
 --------------
 How should we define the ``IOUState`` representing IOUs on the ledger?
 Beyond implementing the ``ContractState`` interface, our ``IOUState`` will also need properties to track the relevant features of the IOU:

+* The value of the IOU
 * The lender of the IOU
 * The borrower of the IOU
-* The value of the IOU

-There are many more fields you could include, such as the IOU's currency.
-We'll abstract them away for now.
-If you wish to add them later, its as simple as adding an additional property to your class definition.
+There are many more fields you could include, such as the IOU's currency, but we'll ignore those for now.
+Adding them later is generally as simple as adding an additional property to your class definition.

 Defining IOUState
 -----------------
-Let's open ``TemplateState.java`` (for Java) or ``App.kt`` (for Kotlin) and update ``TemplateState`` to define an ``IOUState``:
+Let's get started by opening ``TemplateState.java`` (for Java) or ``App.kt`` (for Kotlin) and updating ``TemplateState`` to define an ``IOUState``:

 .. container:: codeset